 Nusa Penida is a beautiful destination which is untouched and not much explored.
 It’s an example of nature at its best.
 Separated from Bali by Badung Strait, Nusa Penida is an exquisitely amazing place to visit in Bali.
 Much less crowded as compared to other parts of Bali and surrounded by turquoise blue waters, it’s a treat for the photographers and explorers searching for off-beat peaceful locations.
 It is home to many Hindu Temples, lagoons and limestone formations, further adding to the serenity of the place.

-Festivals and Events in Bali during August
+Festivals and Events in Bali in August